 Denise provides general administrative support to the Distributed Energy Systems Integration group in day-to-day operations and management, including: organizing and maintaining administrative databases and record systems; organizing and manage meetings, webinars, and other means of effective collaboration in support of project objectives; and analyzing, troubleshooting, and resolving problems with project data.

 B.S., Electrical Engineering, University of Arizona, Tucson

 Registered Professional Engineer, Arizona, Colorado, Missouri, Montana, New Mexico, Oregon, Washington, and Wyoming

-Ph.D., Engineering Systems, Electrical, Colorado School of Mines
+Ph.D., Engineering Systems, Electrical, Colorado School of Mines, USA

 Mike Coddington, Senior Engineer

 Michael Coddington is a senior electrical engineering researcher and principal investigator in distributed grid integration.
 His work at NREL focuses on the integration of distributed generation systems to the electric distribution system, with a focus on high-penetration PV concerns and solutions.
 He has authored and collaborated on dozens of technical reports and whitepapers focusing on integrating distributed generation systems onto the grid.
 Michael is also active in standards and codes development, is a senior member of the IEEE, was secretary of IEEE 1547.6, and is a member of the UL1741 Standards Technical Panel.